brendanmetzger/diatom/views/pages/about.md

 ### Some Programming

-In index.php file, set routes to enhance basic templates, receive webhooks, generate custom templates, accept parameters.
+Routing is done with callbacks.
+In `index.php` file, set routes to enhance basic templates, receive webhooks, generate custom templates, accept parameters.For more complicated methods, a controller can be specified as a callback.
+Some guidance on when/how to use controllers:

+- A good design technique to employ; methods in a controller should be prepared share a base template (forms, listings, cards) and customize that as necessary.
+- The anonymous class should inherit from the abstract `controller` class somewhere in the foodchain

 ### Lots more programming